v1et4nh/Bot_PriceScraper/README.md

    ```
 ### Virtual Environment
 This chapter is optional but I highly recommend to use it in order to keep your projects tidy.
-* Create a new virtual environment
+* Create a new virtual environment in the repo
     ```shell script
     $ virtualenv venv
     ```